lorensen/VTKExamples/src/VTKFileFormats.md

 The general structure for each parallel dataset format is as follows:

+#### **PImageData**
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;* **PImageData** — The _PImageData_ element specifies the whole extent of the dataset and the number of ghost-levels by which the extents in the individual pieces overlap.
+The _PImageData_ element specifies the whole extent of the dataset and the number of ghost-levels by which the extents in the individual pieces overlap.
 The Origin and Spacing attributes implicitly specify the point locations.
 Each _Piece_ element describes the extent of one piece and the file in which it is stored.
 ```xml
   <VTKFile type=”PImageData” ...>
     <PImageData WholeExtent=”x1 x2 y1 y2 z1 z2”